tim-smart/effect-io-ai/effect/Effect-withLogSpan.md

 # withLogSpan

-Adds a log span to your effects, which tracks and logs the duration of operations or tasks.
-This is useful for performance monitoring and debugging time-sensitive processes.
+Adds a log span to an effect for tracking and logging its execution duration.

+**Details**

+This function wraps an effect with a log span, providing performance monitoring and debugging capabilities.
+The log span tracks the duration of the wrapped effect and logs it with the specified label.
+This is particularly useful when analyzing time-sensitive operations or understanding the execution time of specific tasks in your application.

+The logged output will include the label and the total time taken for the operation.
+The span information is included in the log metadata, making it easy to trace performance metrics in logs.

 To import and use `withLogSpan` from the "Effect" module: